Asset Accounts

 - Catch statistics from fisheries agencies and international databases (FAO FishStatJ), recording landings, gross catch, and discards by species and fishing zone

-For ecosystem assets such as coral reefs, seagrass meadows, and mangroves, primary data sources include:
+For ecosystem assets (coral reefs, seagrass meadows, mangroves):

-- Remote sensing imagery (Sentinel-2, Landsat, MODIS) processed to classify ecosystem extent and detect changes over time (see TG-4.1 Remote Sensing Data)
+- Remote sensing imagery (Sentinel-2, Landsat, MODIS) processed to classify ecosystem extent and detect changes over time (see TG-4.1 Remote Sensing and Geospatial Data)

-- Field survey data from ecological monitoring programmes, providing measurements of ecosystem condition variables such as coral cover, seagrass shoot density, mangrove canopy height, and water quality parameters (see TG-4.2 Survey Methods)
+- Field survey data from ecological monitoring programmes, providing measurements of ecosystem condition variables such as coral cover, seagrass shoot density, mangrove canopy height, and water quality parameters (see TG-4.2 Survey Methods for Ocean Economic Activity)

 - National spatial databases delineating protected areas, coastal zone boundaries, and ecosystem type classifications consistent with the IUCN Global Ecosystem Typology

-Data quality should be assessed following TG-0.7 Quality Assurance, with particular attention to temporal consistency (ensuring opening and closing stocks are measured on a comparable basis), spatial coverage (ensuring data represent the full accounting area), and measurement uncertainty (documenting confidence intervals and data quality ratings).
+Assess data quality following TG-0.7 Quality Assurance Principles.
+Pay particular attention to three things: temporal consistency (are opening and closing stocks measured on a comparable basis?), spatial coverage (do the data cover the full accounting area?), and measurement uncertainty (what are the confidence intervals, and are they documented?).

 Step 2: Classification and mapping to asset categories

-Once source data are assembled, they must be mapped to the asset classification system used in the accounts.
+Next, map your source data to the asset classification system used in the accounts.
+Getting this right matters because it determines how your numbers aggregate and compare with other countries.
 The SEEA CF classifies environmental assets into major categories including aquatic resources, mineral and energy resources, water resources, timber resources, land, and soil resources[20].
 For ocean accounting, the relevant categories are:

 - Natural aquatic resources (wild fish, shellfish, and other uncultivated aquatic organisms)